fimion/isnerandodoneyet-com/README.md

 # isnerandodoneyet-com

-Needs
+Current Needs for 2024
-- [ ] Add new designs to page.
+- [ ] Update the layout of the page.
 - [ ] Add bootstrap
 - [ ] Make it simple but responsive and pretty.